Propaganda Techniques

 Oversimplification

-Techniques and fallacies that exploit the human tendency to prefer simple solutions or “magical thinking” for complex issues, often omitting important details or nuances in the process.
+Techniques that exploit the human tendency to prefer simple solutions or "magical thinking" for complex issues, often omitting important details or nuances in the process.

 false dichotomy - giving the impression that only two opposing options exist while ignoring the possibility of any middle ground or nuanced alternatives.